EuphoriaLux/Guich-e-t-Plus/README.md

 ## 📌 Introduction

 This browser extension is an open-source project aimed at enhancing customer support in relation with Guichet.lu.
-It's designed to improve the structure of the existing Guichet.lu system to allow easy and fast access to response templates in four languages: **English (en), French (fr), German (de), and Luxembourgish (lu)**.
+It's designed to improve the structure of the existing Guichet.lu system to allow easy and fast access to response templates in four languages:

+**🌐 Supported Languages:**
+- 🇬🇧 English (en)
+- 🇫🇷 French (fr)
+- 🇩🇪 German (de)
+- 🇱🇺 Luxembourgish (lu)

 > 🌟 Special Thanks to my company.